 Badges and Endorsements

-- “Amazon’s Choice” appears somewhat mysteriously, quite often on Amazon private label products (go figure).
-Seller Support claims that it is decided by a number of factors, including price, stock levels, shipping speed, seller rating, etc.
+“Amazon’s Choice” appears quite often on Amazon private label products (go figure).
+Seller Support claims that it is decided by a number of factors, including keyword relevance price, stock levels, shipping speed, seller rating, etc.

-- “#1 Best Seller” is exactly that, the current best-seller in that category.
-As we discussed earlier, a product needs a high ranking (or a sudden velocity surge, the kind that only things like an Oprah mention can provide) in order to become a bestseller and get the “1 Best Seller” badge.
-In turn, getting that badge drives more sales, which keeps the ranking high, and so on.
+“#1 Best Seller” is the current best-seller in that category.
+A product needs a high ranking in order to become a bestseller and get the “1 Best Seller” badge.
 Getting the “#1 Best Seller” badge is one thing, keeping it is another.
 Amazon best sellers are updated hourly so that badge is up for grabs 24 times per day.

 Aside from the obvious options available in your seller account, we recommend trying these tactics.
-They’re great ways to not only sell more and rank better, but to clear out inventory so as not to accrue Amazon Long-Term Storage Fees.
+They’re great ways to not only sell more, but to clear out inventory so you don’t accrue Long-Term Storage Fees.